Irishbecky91/TheWaggingTailor/README.md

 - **User & Shopping Bag Icons** - There is an icon for both the user options dropdown and a link to the shopping bag showing the current bag total.
 The user icon's dropdown selection is updated depending on whether the user is logged in, logged out, or if they a logged in as a superuser.
 Each has varying options to choose from.

 - **Links to Category Pages** - On the second row there are links to several categories of product pages.
-These pages show products in a number of categories linked to a specific type, eg. All Warm Wear would have Coats & Jackets, Hoodies And Sweaters categories displayed on the products screen.
+These pages show products of certain categories grouped by the type of clothing or category, eg. All Warm Wear would have Coats & Jackets, Hoodies And Sweaters categories displayed on the products screen.

 - **Custom Orders Message** - Underneath the main navigation links, there is a section asking the user to click a link to be brought to a form submission page to request a custom order from the store owner.